LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 	</security-role>
 </authorization-roles>
 ```
-Please notice that a user with at least batchSubmitter role should be used for batch-user of bulkdata.json.
+Note: The user referenced in the bulkdata.json must have a role of at least batchSubmitter.

-By default, in-memory derby database is used for persistence of the JavaBatch Jobs.
+By default, in-memory Derby database is used for persistence of the JavaBatch Jobs.
 Instruction is also provided in "Configuring a Liberty Datasource with API Key" section of the DB2OnCloudSetup guide to configure DB2 service in IBM Clouds as JavaBatch persistence store.
-Liberty JavaBath framework creates the Database, DB schema and tables automatically by default for both approaches.
+Liberty JavaBatch framework creates the Database, DB schema and tables automatically by default for both approaches.

 For more information about liberty JavaBatch configuration, please refer to [IBM WebSphere Liberty Java Batch White paper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/webindex/wp102544).